svylabs/stablebase/WHITEPAPER.md

 3. Liquidation fee rate(minimum: 0.5%, maximum: 1%), when a Safe is liquidated.

 Updating the base rate also has consequences for the Safes.
 Imagine, a user paid no-origination fee when they first opened their Safes, and they want to update the base rate to 0.5%, the protocol would only accept that rate if the user has also paid the newly calculated origination fee.
 This mechanism would ensure that the users do not set an arbitrarily higher base rate.

-### Conditions to change the rate
-1. User should have a stake in reserve pool
-2. User can change the base rate only by upto a maximum of 0.5% at any time, once set - the rate cannot be changed by the user for 3 days.

 # Tokenomics
 As a purely decentralized stablecoin, StableBase (SBD) does not offer any additional tokens apart from the stablecoin itself.